JdoubleG/JdoubleG.github.io/README.md

 to fit the color scheme of my website.
 I do not take ownership of any of these designs and am only responsible for the recoloring of the logos.
 I acknowledge that all rights pertaining to these images belong to the respective company.

+## As of 6/9/2018 (v2.2):
+Cleans up some documentation in the code because professionalism, folks.

+## As of 6/8/2018 (v2.1):
+The Spanish version of [es.JamesGG.net](http://es.jamesgg.net) is now live!

 ## As of 5/28/2018 (v2.0):
 Ties in all the new updates since Version 1.0 and adds a new animated and more